 - Doctor Who: The Silurian are a race of highly advanced reptilian humanoids who predated men and ruled the ancient Earth.

 - Star Trek: Voyager: In "Distant Origin", the Voyager crew meets an alien race called the Voth that evolved from dinosaurs on Earth.

-- Star Trek: Enterprise: In "Azati Prime", Archer invokes this to taunt Dolim.
+- Star Trek: Enterprise: In "Azati Prime", Archer describes the end of Earth's age of reptiles and their supplement by more intelligent mammals to taunt Dolim.

 Archer: I'll bet you didn't know this, but at one time most of my world was ruled by reptiles.

 Dolim: I wasn't aware of that.

 Archer: A comet hit around 65 million years ago — caused a mass extinction.
 Most of the reptiles died out.
 Mammals became the dominant species.